ndtallant/self_study/ML_methods.md

 #### How do you interpret the model and its predictions?

 #### Implementation Reference
 - Low Complexity
 - Likely to Overfit
 - High Interpretability
 - Training Time depends on the depth of the tree and number of features.
-- **Testing/Scoring Time?** Slow, Medium, Fast
+- Testing/Scoring Time also depends, but faster than training.

 ## Logistic Regression

 #### What assumptions does it make about the data?
+Logistic Regression assumes there are not many outliers in the data.

 #### What is it optimizing for?
+Logistic maximimizes the *log probability* of a positive sample, while minimizes one of two loss functions:
+- L1: sum of absolute differences between the true value and the predicted value
+- L2: sum of squared differences between the true value and the predicted value

 #### What parameters does it have?
+- **penalty**: Choose between "L1" and "L2" loss functions.
+- **fit\_intercept**: Specifies if a constant (a.k.a. bias or intercept) should be added to the decision function.
+- **class\_weight**: Weights associated with classes in the form `{class_label: weight}`.

 #### How are those parameters selected?
+Fitting the intercept, weighting features, and the loss function used all depend on the task at hand.

-#### How you score new data with it?

-#### How do you interpret the model and its predictions?
+#### How you score new data and interpret the model's predictions?

-- Complexity?
-Low, Medium, High
+The logistic regression function outputs the predicted probability of a data point being a positive sample.
+Data with probabilites over the designated threshold are classified as positive, while data with probabilites under the threshold are classified as negative.
+The threshold is largely influenced by domain knowledge, and is almost never 50%.

+#### Implementation Reference
+- Medium Complexity
-- Likely to Overfit?
-Yes, No
+- Likely to Overfit
-- Interpretability?
-Low, Medium, High
+- High Interpretability
-- Training Time?
-Slow, Medium, Fast
+- Fast Training Time
-- Testing/Scoring Time?
-Slow, Medium, Fast
+- Fast Testing/Scoring Time

 ## Support Vector Machines

 #### What assumptions does it make about the data?
+SVMs can handle data with outliers, as the model is trained on only the "support" vectors.

 #### What is it optimizing for?
+SVMs optimize on two components:
+1. Maximizing the *margin*, the distance between data points closest to the central decision boundary.
+2. Minimizing the number of misclassified data points (regularization)

 #### What parameters does it have?

 #### How are those parameters selected?